Retropikzel/foreign-c/README.md

 Currently the interface of the library is in okay shape.
 It propably will not change much but no guarantees are being made just yet.

+## Implementation status

+### Alpha

+Anything not in beta or done, not recommended to use.

+### Beta

+Usage can be started but might still be quite buggy.

+- Guile
+- Sagittarius
+- Racket

+### Done

+Usage recommended.

 ## Implementation table

 |                                 | Chibi | Chicken 5 | Cyclone |  Gambit | Gauche | Gerbil | Guile | Kawa | Larceny | Mosh | Racket | Sagittarius | Skint | STklos | tr7 | Ypsilon |
 | ------------------------------- | ----- | --------- | ------- | ------- | ------ | ------ | ----- | ---- | ------- | ---- | ------ | ----------- | ----- | ------ | --- | ------- |